-Madeleine with eyes closed, still screaming, sat up in bed.
+Madeleine, with eyes closed, screamed.
+She sat up in bed.
 Sweat beaded down her forehead.
-She had refused to open the door.
+In the nightmare, she had refused to open the door.

 “I just know,” Madeleine told her husband of 25 years.
 “If I open that door, one of them will die.”

-Jack held his wife, allowing her to vent.
+Jack listened to his wife, allowing her to vent.
 He didn’t believe dreams came true, especially this one.

 “It’s just too real.
-As soon as I sleep, I’m in this dark place.
-Then the door.
-I want to open it, but I know the price will be a life.”
+As soon as I sleep, I’m in this dark place with creepy music, then I see the door.
+I want to open it, but I feel the price will be a life.”
 Madeleine sobbed.
-“I can’t harm my kids.”
+“I won’t harm my kids.”

 “Try to lie down and rest.
 You don’t have to go back to sleep.
 Just rest.
-I’m right here”, Jack calmly told her.
-Sleepy eyes glanced at the wall clock showing 4:45 am.
-‘Saturday, thank god he thought.
-Spooning his wife with his head on a soft cotton pillow, Jack fell asleep.
-Warm breath soothed the goose bumps on her back.
-Her eyes remained wide, staring at nothing.
+I’ll be right here,” Jack calmly advised her.
+His sleepy eyes glanced at the wall clock showing 4:45 am.

 “What makes you think the kids will die?”
 Jack asked her again, not understanding.